gjz78910/GA4GC/README.md

 ## Steps for the Paper

 1)	Preparing the Benchmark: Fitness is runtime + extend the code carbon from Python
 2)	Preparing the Open LLMs (Container): GA optimizing the carbon print and runtime.
 Maybe use different model sides.
-Potentially use Qwen2.5/Coder with different sizes.
+Maybe focus on 2 small models.
+Keep track of the paper cost/foot print.
+[Potentially use Qwen2.5/Coder with different sizes].
 3)	Preparing the Mistral Code: measure the quality with the optimized version and see if it gets a better runtime or the same.